sami-badawi/shapelogic-scala/README.md

 ## Generic Image what is the Big Deal ##

 There are a lot of problems
-* Bytest are signed in Scala and Java but unsigned for images
+* Bytes are signed in Scala and Java but unsigned for images
 * Primitive numeric types are not a subclass of anything
 * Byte needs to be promoted to integers, while float do not, normal generic classes will not do this
 * Some sort of dependent types are needed which can be acomplished using type level programming